 If a related person proposes to enter into such a transaction, arrangement, or relationship, which we refer to as a "related person transaction," the related person must report the proposed related person transaction to our Interim Chief Financial Officer.
 The policy calls for the proposed related person transaction to be reviewed and, if deemed appropriate, approved by our Audit Committee.
 Whenever practicable, the reporting, review, and approval will occur prior to entry into the transaction.
-If advance review and approval is not practicable, the Audit Committee will review, and, in its discretion, may ratify the related person transaction.
-The policy also permits the Chair of the Audit Committee to review and, if deemed appropriate, approve proposed related person transactions that arise between committee meetings, subject to ratification by the Audit Committee at its next meeting.
+If advance review and approval is not practicable, the Audit Committee will review, and, in its discretion, may ratify the related person transactions that arise between committee meetings, subject to ratification by the Audit Committee at its next meeting.
 Any related person transactions that are ongoing in nature will be reviewed annually.